Rider Down | A Lesson In Disappointment, Failure and Crossing That Finishing Line

 So embrace your falls, be grateful for your resilience and if you have that moment of “rider down,” get back up and ride again.

 “Failure will never overtake me if my determination to succeed is strong enough.”

 Bossy Redhead OUT!

-PS: You can get updates and great MLM and BOSSY home business tips and tools THAT WORK like this by entering your name and email in the top right box of my site.
+PS: You can get updates and BOSSY home business tips and tools THAT WORK like this by entering your name and email in the top right box of my site.